Rossana Rodriguez-Sanchez: Aldermanic career

-Rodriguez Sanchez assumed office as a member of Chicago City Council on May 20, 2019, and is a member of the Socialist, Progressive Reform, and Latino Caucuses.
+Rodriguez Sanchez assumed office as a member of Chicago City Council on May 20, 2019, and is chair of the Chicago City Council Latino Caucus and a member of the Socialist and Progressive Reform Caucuses.

 In July 2019, in response to President Donald Trump's threats of U.S. Immigration and Customs Enforcement raids against undocumented immigrants in major U.S. cites, the offices of Rodriguez Sanchez and her colleague Carlos Ramirez-Rosa organized neighborhood defense brigades to patrol Albany Park in order to monitor ICE activity and disseminate know-your-rights information.
 Rodriguez Sanchez would later sponsor legislation to close loopholes in Chicago's sanctuary city ordinance, and the strengthened protections were signed into law in February 2021.

 In November 2019, Rodriguez Sanchez was one of eleven aldermen to vote against Mayor Lori Lightfoot's first budget.
 She joined all five other members of the Socialist Caucus in signing a letter to Lightfoot which criticized her budget for "an over-reliance on property taxes" and "regressive funding models" that are "burdensome to our working-class citizens, while giving the wealthy and large corporations a pass."
 In November 2020, Rodriguez Sanchez again voted against Mayor Lightfoot's budget proposal which included a $94 million property tax hike and a provision instituting future property tax increases tied to the rate of inflation.

 After the Supreme Court of the United States ruled in Dobbs v.
 Jackson Women's Health Organization to overrule Roe v.
 Wade and Planned Parenthood v.
 Casey, Rodriguez Sanchez introduced the Bodily Autonomy Sanctuary City Ordinance.
 The ordinance, which was passed into law in September 2022, prohibits the Chicago Police Department and all other city agencies from cooperating with criminal investigations launched by state or federal authorities targeting women who travel to Chicago seeking abortions and other reproductive healthcare.
 The law also protects "those seeking gender-affirming care in Chicago, medical providers who treat those patients and others who help those patients, such as by providing information, transportation and housing."

+Israel-Palestine conflict

+Rodriguez-Sanchez is a critic of Israel, which has itself elicited controversy and criticism.
+In the context of the Gaza war, she was criticized for endorsing the slogan "From the river, to the sea" in November 2023 and for tweeting "Free Palestine" during Iran's April 2024 missile attack on Israel.
+In May 2024, Debra Silverstein, the City Council's sole Jewish member at the time, accused Rodriguez-Sanchez of using an anti-semitic dog whistle in soliciting recommendations for an "anti-Zionist pediatrician" in a Facebook post.